yeikos/jquery.history/README.md

-jQuery.history v1.0.0
+jQuery.history v1.0.1
 ==================================================

-What is this?
+What is it?
 --------------------------------------

-It's a jQuery plugin that lets manage the browser history and compatible with all browsers (including IE6).
+It's a jQuery plugin that lets manage the browser history.
+It's compatible with all browsers (including IE6).

 Demo online
 --------------------------------------